 Jim has been a lead attorney in many of Texas’s biggest probate and trust cases in counties all over Texas.
 He has tried many probate and trust cases to verdict and has argued numerous cases in various appellate courts around the state; including, the Texas Supreme Court.
 In 2002 and 2013, he was selected by Texas Lawyer as Texas’s “Go-To” attorney for trust and estate matters.
 In 2007, Texas Lawyer named him one of the “Top Notch” lawyers for trusts and estates.
-He is listed in “The Best Lawyers in America,” and is regularly named a “Super Lawyer” in Texas Monthly, and one of the best lawyers in Dallas by D Magazine.
+He is listed in Woodward White Inc.’s Best Lawyers® publication “The Best Lawyers in America,” and was named as “Super Lawyer” by Thomson Reuters from 2003-2020.
 Stepping outside of his usual area, Jim’s jury verdict in Cruciani v.
 Budd, et al, a 2010 negligent misrepresentation case, is included in The Texas Lawyer’s Verdict Hall of Fame.

-Jim has been a partner in the Hartnett Law Firm since 1988.
+Jim has been a partner in The Hartnett Law Firm since 1988.
 He is a member of the Dallas Bar Association and the State Bar of Texas.
-Jim is a former Barrister in the Patrick Higginbotham American Inn of Court, a past council member of the Dallas Bar Association – Probate and Estate Planning Section, and a fellow of the Texas Bar Foundation.
+Jim is a past council member of the Dallas Bar Association – Probate and Estate Planning Section and a fellow of the Texas Bar Foundation.

 Jim serves on the Board of Trustees of Austin College.
 He also received Cistercian Preparatory School’s Distinguished Alumnus Award in 2004.